stripe/veneur/README.md

 If you want a metric to be strictly host-local, you can tell Veneur not to forward it by including a `veneurlocalonly` tag in the metric packet, eg `foo:1|h|#veneurlocalonly`.
 This tag will not actually appear in DataDog; Veneur removes it.

+Veneur also honors the same "magic" tags as the dogstatsd include in the agent.
+The tag `host` will override `Hostname` in the metric and `device` will override `DeviceName`.

 # Configuration

 Veneur expects to have a config file supplied via `-f PATH`.
 The include `example.yaml` outlines the options: